Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 | `source venv/bin/activate` | Activates this virtual environment |
 <!-- prettier-ignore-end -->

+After running `source venv/bin/activate` to activate our virtual environment, we should now see that each line of our terminal now begins with `(venv)`.
+This tells us that our virtual environment named `venv` has been activated.

 At a high level, a virtual environment is an isolated space where you can work on your Python projects.
 We will create and use virtual environments for almost all Python projects we work on.
 Feel free to do your own research about virtual environments.
 For now, we'll focus on the implementation of our Snowman game and delve more into virtual environments later on.

 After creating and activating our virtual environment, we can install the `wonderwords` package.
 Since our project requires the `wonderwords` package in order to work, we will add this project requirement to the `requirements.txt` file.
 We will also learn more about this file and project requirements later on.